chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/ooze/gelatinous-cube.md

 aliases: ["Gelatinous Cube"]
 ---
 # Gelatinous Cube
 *Source: Monster Manual p.
-242, Tales from the Yawning Portal.
+242, Tales from the Yawning Portal, Eberron: Rising from the Last War.
 Available in the SRD.*

 Gelatinous cubes scour dungeon passages in silent, predictable patterns, leaving perfectly clean paths in their wake.
 They consume living tissue while leaving bones and other materials undissolved.